the-bike-app/git-master-practice/README.md

 **Instead:**
 `git revert <unwanted commit hash>`

 In this case, the commit hash is `b7c053d`.
-So, `git revert b7c053d` will undo/revert the that commit by creating a new **commit**.
+So, `git revert b7c053d` will undo/revert that commit by creating a new **commit**.
 This will bring the VIM interface which looks like that:

 ```
 Revert "new.js"